Applying for Aid

-All applications must be received by the federal processor by March 2 for priority consideration for our aid programs.
+All applications must include the UC Davis school code #001313 and be received by the federal processor by March 2 for priority consideration for our aid programs.

 If you are unable to use the tool, please refer to your copy of the IRS tax return to update the necessary fields.

 Undocumented students who qualify under AB540 criteria can apply for financial aid by submitting the California Dream Act application.
 To be considered for King Hall grants and need-based scholarships undocumented AB540 eligible students should complete the following steps:

 - Submit a California Dream Act Application by the March 2 priority deadline each year for maximum financial aid consideration.

 - Entering students will automatically be considered for King Hall merit scholarships based on their admissions application.

 - There are opportunities to receive outside scholarships.
 For a list of scholarship opportunities, please visit our Outside Scholarships page for AB540 students.